 SECTION 9-706.
-WHEN INITIAL FINANCING STATEMENT SUFFICES AS CONTINUATION STATEMENT.
+WHEN INITIAL FINANCING STATEMENT IN LIEU

+OF SUFFICES AS CONTINUATION STATEMENT.

-- (a) The effectiveness of a financing statement filed before this [Act] takes effect may be continued by filing in the office specified in Section 9-501 an initial financing statement complying with the requirements of subsection (b) if: - (1) the filing of a financing statement in that office is effective to perfect a security interest; and - (2) the pre-effective-date financing statement was filed in an office in another State or another office in this State. - (b) To be effective for purposes of subsection (a), an initial financing statement must: - (1) satisfy the requirements of Part 5 for an initial financing statement; - (2) identify the pre-effective-date financing statement by indicating the office in which the financing statement was filed and providing the dates of filing and file numbers, if any, of the financing statement and of the most recent continuation statement filed with respect to the financing statement; and - (3) indicate that the pre-effective-date financing statement remains effective.
+(a) The effectiveness of a financing statement filed before this [Act] takes effect may be continued by filing in the office specified in Section 9-501 an initial financing statement that complies complying with the requirements of subsection (b) if:

+(1) the filing of a financing statement in that office is effective to perfect a security interest; and

+(2) the pre-effective-date financing statement was filed in an office in another State or another office in this State.

+(b) To be effective for purposes of subsection (a), an initial financing statement must:

+(1) comply with satisfy the requirements of Part 5 for an initial financing statement;

+(2) identify the pre-effective-date financing statement by indicating the office in which the financing statement was filed and providing the dates of filing and file numbers, if any, of the financing statement and of the most recent continuation statement filed with respect to the financing statement; and sufficient under this Act, indicate the collateral.

+(3) indicate that the pre-effective-date financing statement remains effective.; and

+(4) unless the indication of the collateral in the financing statement is

+1. Continuation of Financing Statements Not Filed in the Proper Filing office under Revised Article 9.
+This section deals with continuing the effectiveness of financing statements that are filed in the proper place under former Sections 9-103 and 9-401, but which would be filed in the wrong place under this article.
+Section $\underline{9-705}$ provides that, under these circumstances, filing a continuation statement in the office designated by former Sections 9-103 and 9-401 would not be effective.
+This section provides the means by which the effectiveness of such a financing statement can be continued-filing an initial financing statement in the office designated by this article.
+Unlike a continuation statement, however, the initial financing statement described in this section may be filed any time during the effectiveness of the other financing statement and not only within the last six months.

+2. Requirements of Initial Financing Statement Filed in Lieu of Continuation Statement.
+Subsection (b) sets forth the requirements for the initial financing statement.
+These requirements are needed to inform the searcher that the initial financing statement operates to continue a financing statement filed elsewhere and to enable the searcher to locate and discover the attributes of the other financing statement.
+If under this Act the collateral is of a type different from its type under former Article 9-as would be the case, e.g., with a right to payment of lottery winnings (a "general intangible under former Article 9 and an "account under this Act), then subsection (b) requires that the initial financing statement indicate the type under this Act.

 SECTION 9-707.
-PERSONS ENTITLED TO FILE INITIAL FINANCING STATEMENT OR CONTINUATION STATEMENT.
-A person may file an initial financing statement or a continuation statement under this part if:
+PERSONS ENTITLED TO FILE INITIAL

+FINANCING STATEMENT OR CONTINUATION STATEMENT.
+A person

+is entitled to may file an initial financing statement or a continuation statement under this part if:
-- (1) the secured party of record authorizes the filing; and - (2) the filing is necessary under this part: - (A) to continue the effectiveness of a financing statement filed before this

-[Act] takes effect; or
+- (1) the secured party of record authorizes the filing; and - (2) the filing is necessary under this part: - (A) to continue the effectiveness of a financing statement filed before this [Act] takes effect; or